-Inspite of the generality of the notion of quantum extremal surface as well as the association of entropy to any sub-region in quantum gravity, it is difficult to find situations where one can test these ideas.
-However the FLM proposal which is stated within the context of $AdS/CFT$ can be tested .
+Despite the generality of the notion of quantum extremal surface, as well as the association of entropy with any sub-region in quantum gravity, it is difficult to find situations where one can test these ideas.
+However, the FLM proposal, which is stated within the context of $AdS/CFT$, can be tested.
 This can be done by finding situations in which we can compare the result from the proposal to known results in the dual CFT.
-Such tests were initiated in \cite{Belin:2018juv} for the case of $AdS_3$ bulk excited by scalar fields \footnote{There is another approach to obtain quantum corrections to the RT formula and that is to construct the background in the bulk which is dual to the replica surface on the boundary and evaluate its path integral.
-Such an approach was taken for quantum corrections to the single interval entanglement entropy in $CFT_2$ on torus and 2 disjoint intervals in \cite{Barrella:2013wja,Chen:2013kpa,Datta:2013hba,Headrick:2015gba,Belin:2017nze}.}.
-In this work, the vacuum subtracted single interval entanglement entropy of ground state of minimally coupled scalar in $AdS_3$ evaluated using the FLM formula was shown to precisely agree with that evaluated form a primary field in large $c$ conformal field theory.
-Other tests involving mutual information and time dependent quenches were done in \cite{Agon:2015ftl,Agon:2020fqs}.
-In the work of \cite{Chowdhury:2024fpd} the test initiated by \cite{Belin:2018juv} was generalised to single particle excitations of the scalar as well as linear combinations of these excitations.
-Recently such tests have been done in $AdS_d$ with $d>3$ for scalars, vectors and gravitons.
-In each of these situations, the result from the FLM formula was show to agree with that evaluated in the CFT \cite{Colin-Ellerin:2024npf,Colin-Ellerin:2025dgq}.
-Such tests have been done to the leading order in the short distance expansion of the entanglement interval and they involve detailed calculation of the back reacted geometry and Bogoliubov coefficients which relate single particle excitations in the $AdS$ geometry to that of the hyperbolic black hole.
+Such tests were initiated by \cite{Sugishita:2016iel} for $AdS_d$ with $d$ odd for scalar excitations in the bulk.
+In \cite{Belin:2018juv}, the vacuum-subtracted single interval entanglement entropy of the ground state of a minimally coupled scalar in $AdS_3$ evaluated using the FLM formula was shown to precisely agree with that evaluated from a primary field in large $c$ conformal field theory.
+Other tests involving mutual information and time-dependent quenches were done in \cite{Agon:2015ftl,Agon:2020fqs} \footnote{There is another approach to obtain quantum corrections to the RT formula, and that is to construct the background in the bulk which is dual to the replica surface on the boundary and evaluate its path integral.
+Such an approach was taken for quantum corrections to the single interval entanglement entropy in $CFT_2$ on the torus, and 2 disjoint intervals in \cite{Barrella:2013wja,Chen:2013kpa,Datta:2013hba,Headrick:2015gba,Belin:2017nze}.}.
+In the work of \cite{Chowdhury:2024fpd}, the test done by \cite{Belin:2018juv} was generalised to single-particle excitations of the scalar as well as linear combinations of these excitations.
+Recently, such tests have been done in $AdS_d$ with $d>3$ for scalars, vectors and gravitons.
+In each of these situations, the result from the FLM formula was shown to agree with that evaluated in the CFT \cite{Colin-Ellerin:2024npf,Colin-Ellerin:2025dgq}.
+Such tests have been done to the leading order in the short-distance expansion of the entanglement interval, and they involve a detailed calculation of the back-reacted geometry and Bogoliubov coefficients, which relate single-particle excitations in the $AdS$ geometry to those of the hyperbolic black hole.
 They necessarily involve quantizing the fields in both these geometries.
-Therefore, a byproduct of perfoming such tests are several details of perturbative excitations in these geometries.
+Therefore, these tests also yield several details about perturbative excitations in these geometries.